othyn/macos-jockey/README.md

 2. Click the menu bar icon to see the status of your shares
 3. Open Settings to add or manage SMB shares
 4. Adjust the polling interval to control how often Jockey checks your connections
+5. Accept the prompt to allow Finder permissions, as is required to allow Jockey to mount shares on your behalf

 <!-- Download -->